xreader/inplaceeditor/README.md

 Click on the highligted area to start text eding.

-With DoubleClick you can edit HTML code
+Double click to edit HTML code

 To finish editing element click anywhere else or press ESC